-- Failure to follow safety warnings exactly could result in serious injury or property damage. - Installation and service must be performed by a qualified installer, service agency or the gas supplier. - Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.
+Failure to follow safety warnings exactly could result in serious injury, death or property damage.

+Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.

 WHAT TO DO IF YOU SMELL GAS